Core Ultra 5 225T vs Xeon E-2468

 So, is Core Ultra 5 225T better than Xeon E-2468?

-Not in a simple one-size-fits-all way.
-Xeon E-2468 makes more sense for workstation-style multi-core throughput, while Core Ultra 5 225T is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E-2468 makes more sense for workstation-style multi-core throughput, while Core Ultra 5 225T is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, Core Ultra 5 225T is the better pick here.
+If gaming is the priority, Core Ultra 5 225T is the better pick.
 According to our tests, it delivers 8.1% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core Ultra 5 225T is the better fit.
+For streaming, content creation, and heavier multitasking, Core Ultra 5 225T is the stronger fit.
 You are getting 0.8% better PassMark, backed by 10 cores and 10 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core Ultra 5 225T is the smarter buy today.
-Core Ultra 5 225T is at an unclear MSRP at $240 MSRP versus unclear MSRP, and it gives you a 8.1% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (112.0 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core Ultra 5 225T is the better buy right now.
+Core Ultra 5 225T comes in at an unclear MSRP at $240 MSRP versus unclear MSRP, and it still gives you a 8.1% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (112.0 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?